 10 Reasons to Choose Mediation for

-More and more people are using divorce mediation these days.
-Let’s look at some of the benefits of this option:
+More and more people are choosing divorce mediation.
+Let’s look at some of the benefits of this option include:

 1. It Costs Less

-In divorce mediation, you both control how quickly or slowly decisions are made, when the divorce petition is filed and what the terms of the divorce will be, in contrast to the process in which attorneys set court dates, and judges make decisions with limited time and information.
+In divorce mediation, the parties control how quickly or slowly decisions are made, when the divorce petition is filed and what the terms of the divorce will be, in contrast to litigation where attorneys set court dates, and judges make decisions with limited time and information.

-Many people try to do their own divorce these days, but they run into difficulty trying to understand the laws and the confusing paperwork involved.
-A mediator, who is also an attorney, can prepare and file all of the paperwork for you.
+Many parties try to do their own divorce these days, but they run into difficulty trying to understand the laws and the confusing paperwork involved.
+A mediator, who is also an attorney, can prepare and file all of the paperwork in divorce.

 4. Easier on the Children

-Conflict between parents usually trickles down to their kids, but when you work together, it helps the family move forward more smoothly.
+Conflict between parents usually trickles down to their kids, but when the parties work together, it helps the family move forward more smoothly.

-When you use a mediator to help communicate and make important decisions, it can be easier to accept the situation, rather than turning hurt and anger into an expensive court battle.
+When parties use a mediator to help communicate and make important decisions, they work together in a spirit of cooperation, avoiding a hurtful and expensive court battle.

-You do not give up your right to go to trial.
-If you are not satisfied in mediation, you can stop at any time, retain a separate attorney and have the judge decide the unresolved issues.
+The parties do not give up the right to go to court.
+If they cannot resolve their issues in mediation, they may opt out and retain attorneys, and ask the judge decide the unresolved issues.

-While an attorney acting in the role of a mediator cannot give either of you legal advice, he or she can share legal information and general knowledge of how a court might address the issues in your case.
+While an attorney acting in the role of a mediator cannot give either party legal advice, he or she can share legal information and general knowledge of how a court might address the specific issues in a case.

 8. Emotions Can Be Managed

 Both parties want to be heard and understood in the divorce process.
-A trained mediator can help you address your feelings without allowing them to dominate your decision-making process.
+A trained mediator can help parties address your emotions without allowing them to dominate the decision-making process.

 9. It is Confidential

-Discussions and tentative agreements are confidential, so it’s easier for you to make offers and consider alternatives without having everything completely planned out.
-You don’t give up any legal rights by trying mediation, and what is said in mediation may not be repeated in court.
+Discussions and tentative agreements are confidential, so it’s easier to make offers and consider alternatives in mediation.
+No one gives up there legal rights by trying mediation, and what is said in mediation may not be repeated in court.

 10. It Builds on the Positive

-In mediation, you are both encouraged to find common ground for making agreements.
+In mediation, parties are encouraged to find common ground for making agreements.
 The focus is on decisions about the future, not past behavior.